 A VT Halter Marine conceptual image of the new heavy icebreaker, from their 7 April press release.

 First...several 23-24 April news releases that cover the contract award announcement, starting with the official U.S. Coast Guard press release.
 This was followed by this USNI article "VT Halter Marine to Build New Coast Guard Icebreaker" and this gCaptain article "VT Halter Marine Wins $745 Million Icebreaker Contract".
 And an earlier report, the Coast Guard hopes to have three Polar Security Cutters commissioned by 2028, per this 6 May 2019 USNI article.
 Where is VT Halter Marine?
-Here's their web page with a map and links to additional company info.
+They're in Pascagoula, MS, on the coast between Biloxi and Mobile.
+Here's their facilities web page with aerial photos and links to additional company info.

-17 May update: On 15 May, the U.S. Naval Institute issued the latest update of the report: "Coast Guard Polar Security Cutter (Polar Icebreaker) program: Background and Issues for Congress," which contains much more political, technical, and design detail about the procurement process.
+17 May update: On 15 May, the USNI issued the latest update of the report: "Coast Guard Polar Security Cutter (Polar Icebreaker) program: Background and Issues for Congress," which contains much more political, technical, and design detail about the procurement process.
 Well recommended!

 16 May update: At a 6-8 May Navy League exposition in National Harbor, MD, the Coast Guard commandant ADM Karl Schultz said that the first of the three new icebreakers would spend most of its time in the Antarctic, while the latter cutters would operate more in the Arctic region.
 Per this brief 9 May Janes news article snippet (full access requires login).